Marvin Kaye

-Marvin Nathan Kaye (March 10, 1938 – May 13, 2021) was an American mystery, fantasy, science fiction, and horror author, anthologist, and editor.
-He was also a noted magician and actor.
+Marvin Nathan Kaye (March 10, 1938 – May 13, 2021) was an American mystery, fantasy, science fiction, horror author, anthologist, and editor.
+He was also a magician and theater actor.
 Kaye was a World Fantasy Award winner and served as co-publisher and editor of Weird Tales Magazine.

 Early years

 Kaye was born in Philadelphia, the son of Morris and Theresa (Baroski) Kaye.
-He received a Bachelor of Arts in liberal arts at Penn State in 1960, as well as a Master of Arts in English literature and theater in 1962.
+He received a Bachelor of Arts in liberal arts at Penn State in 1960, and a Master of Arts in English literature and theater in 1962.